What is ringworm?

 Ringworm infection can affect both humans and animals.
-The infection initially presents itself with red patches on affected areas of the skin and later spreads to other parts of the body.
+The infection initially presents with red patches on affected areas of the skin and later spreads to other parts of the body.
 The infection may affect the skin of the scalp, feet, groin, beard, or other areas.

 Symptoms vary depending on where you’re infected.
 With a skin infection, you may experience the following: